Environmental Sound Deepfake Detection Using Deep-Learning Framework: Evaluation Datasets and Experimental Settings

+\textbf{Proposed Testing Scenario:} We follow the paper~\cite{data_01}, use the development subset of EnvSDD to train the proposed models and evaluate the proposed models on the test subset of EnvSDD.
+Given the data splitting, we first propose three test cases.

+The first test case (\textbf{Test-Case-1}) is for the task of Sound Scene Fake Detection (SSFD) in which only sound scene recordings (e.g., only real and fake audio from TUTASC2019) are used for training and testing.

+Meanwhile, the second test case (\textbf{Test-Case-2}) is for Sound Event Fake Detection (SEFD).
+Similarly, only audio recordings containing fake and real audio events (e.g., EnvSDD dataset with the exception of TUTASC2019) are used for training and testing.

+In the final test case (\textbf{Test-Case-3}) , we cross-test between two tasks of SSFD and SEFD.
+In particular, the model for SSFD is used to test on SEFD task and vice versa.

-Given the experimental results from three test cases, we propose the best model for individual tasks of SSFD and SEFD.
-The best model is then trained with the proposed three-phase training strategy and conducted the cross-dataset evaluation on ESDD-Challenge-TestSet.
+From the experimental results from three test cases, we propose the best model for individual tasks of SSFD and SEFD.
+Given the best model, we finally conduct the cross-dataset evaluation on the datasets of ESDD-Challenge-TestSet~\cite{source_5} to evaluate the model generality.

 \textbf{Settings:} All proposed models in the paper are implemented with Pytorch framework.
 All experiments in this paper are run with GPU Titan 23 GB .
 Adam algorithm~\cite{Adam} is used for the optimization.